barnes00/discordBot/README.md

 Misc - commands for choosing random items from a list, emoji management, and reminders

-Moderation - ban, timeout, or kick members
+Moderation - ban, timeout, or kick members, purge messages

 Music - basic music commands to play a queue of songs